-In this article, our Las Vegas criminal defense attorneys discuss probation revocation hearings in Nevada and possible winning strategies.
+In this article, our Las Vegas criminal defense attorneys discuss:

-What is probation in Las Vegas, NV?
+- 2. What is a probation violation in Nevada?

-- community service
+- monetary fines, restitution, and/or community service

 - random drug testing